School Committee - February 08, 2024

 They're a relatively large revenue source.

-I think some years, if I was ballparking it, they might be just under 20% of our total revenue.
+I think some years, if I was ballparking it, they might be just under 20% of our total budget.

-I apologize, I don't know the exact number.
+I apologize if I don't have the exact number.

-the projected chapter 70 funds on the governor's budget are shockingly low.
+The Chapter 70 funds that came in, or the projected Chapter 70 funds on the governor's budget, are shockingly low.

-our budget chair, Veronica Wiseman and myself have been trying to sort of understand this.
+And so our budget chair, Veronica Wiseman, and myself have been trying to sort of understand this.

 Not that we didn't trust our admin by any stretch, but it is, I think, our job to sort of do some homework here as well.